What is a science café?

 - A world without antibiotics

 - What a winter…summer…can we expect more years like 2012?

 Check back often for upcoming events, or sign up here to be notified about the next café at Discovery.

-Science Café at Discovery generally takes place in the Town Center at the Wisconsin Institutes for Discovery.
+Science Café at Discovery generally takes place in the Town Center of the Discovery Building.
 Attendees can settle in and order a cup of coffee, snack or even dinner from Steenbock’s on Orchard during the conversation.
 Guests aged 21 years and up also can enjoy a glass of wine or beer.
 The science café is free and open to the public, with the exception of food or beverage purchases.